Genusbiz/docs/users/analyze-report-and-discover/analysis/visualizations.md

 Selection can be done either by clicking on individual day squares or month labels.

 *A typical use case would be visualizing when tasks are completed.*

-## Category list
-A *Category list* is a simple comma-separated outlisting of the objects from a category data source.

-By default, it uses the naming field(s) of the category data source for naming of the objects, but this can be overriden.
-Sorting and selection is supported.

-## Change list
-A *change list* is used to list a percentage deviation between two values, grouped by a single category.

-For all category objects, the table shows the category name and the primary value with its deviation from the comparative value.

-The width of the columns can be set by adjusting the *column width* of the category in the format tab of the designer.
-Sorting can be done by category or value.

-Actions can be applied to header, content, button and context menu.

-*A typical use case would be showing the value of a stock or currency and comparing it to its value the previous day.*

 ## Circle packing
 A *circle packing* shows a single value grouped by a single category.